coinspect/learn-evm-attacks/test/Access_Control/MBCToken/README.md

 Now, inmediatly after calling `swapAndLiquifyStepv1`, the contract will go to the `BUSD/MBC` liquidity pool and add all of its balances of both BUSD and MBC to it.

-Now, **this is already a problem**.
-There's nothing guaranteeing that `BUSD/MBC` will be `1:1`!
-And both [Uniswap](https://docs.uniswap.org/contracts/v2/reference/smart-contracts/router-02#addliquidity) and common sense will tell you adding liquidity in proportions not representing the real price of the assets is a bad idea, as you will be gifting money to someone doing arbitrage.

 A small sidenote here, but: why does this contract have this function anyway?
 It does not seem to do much.
 The answer appears to be some [controversial tokenomics](https://www.youtube.com/watch?v=CvSJzqwJdBA).
 We haven't been able to pinpoint who invented it, but [Safemoon](https://safemoon.com/), now facing [lawsuits](https://www.nerdwallet.com/article/investing/safemoon), [seems to swear by it](https://www.safemoon.education/post/swap-and-evolve).

 Anyway, moving on the attack.
-We know we can force the contract to gift money to people doing arbitrage.
 How does the attacker take advantage of this?
-Well, basically by becoming the arbtrer themselves.
+They inflate the price of the token in the pool and foce the contract to buy it all up.

 In the same transaction, they: